-2. A. The Frisian Track 1 of the post-propaedeutic phase comprises the following course units with their related student workloads:
+2. A. The Frisian Track 1 of the post-propaedeutic phase comprises the following course units with their related student workloads.
+The Frisian courses can be spread over years 2 and 3 by the student, consuming part of their free/minor space.